kvic-z/SsdPmEnabler/README.md

 The basic idea is to copy `SsdPmEnabler.kext` into `/Library/Extensions`, update KEXT cache, and load the KEXT.
 Big Sur requires two additional steps: users explicitly grant permisson to load `SsdPmEnabler.kext` when prompted, and then reboot to take effect.

+Latest version of `SsdPmEnabler.kext` can be downloaded from the [Release](https://github.com/kvic-z/SsdPmEnabler/releases) page.
 The following steps assume users place the downloaded `SsdPmEnabler.kext` inside `~/Downloads.` Adjust the location of your download if necessary.

 ## Big Sur